timeplus-io/docs/docs/functions.md

 `grok(string,pattern)`

 Extract value from plan text without using regular expression. e.g. `SELECT grok('My name is Jack.
-I am 23 years ago.','My name is %{DATA:name}.
+I am 23 years old.','My name is %{DATA:name}.
 I am %{INT:age} years ago.') as m` will get `{"name":"Jack","age":"23"}` as the `m`.

-Please note all keys and values in the returned map is in string type.
+Please note all keys and values in the returned map are in string type.
 You can convert them to other type, e.g. `(m['age'])::int`

 ### coalesce

-`coalesce(value1, value2,..)` Checks from left to right whether `NULL` arguments were passed and return the first non-`NULL` argument.
+`coalesce(value1, value2,..)` Checks from left to right whether `NULL` arguments were passed and returns the first non-`NULL` argument.
 If you get error messages related to Nullable type, e.g. "Nested type array(string) cannot be inside Nullable type", you can use this function to turn the data into non-`NULL` For example `json_extract_array(coalesce(raw:payload, ''))`

 ### hex